zandaqo/structurae/README.md

 person0.get('pets');
 //=> undefined
 ```

+For performance reasons, MapView uses a single buffer for serialization, thus, limiting the maximum size of a view.
+By default the size is 8192 bytes, if you expect bigger views, please set the desired size in `MapView.maxLength`.

 #### StringView
 Encoding API (available both in modern browsers and Node.js) allows us to convert JavaScript strings to